 “I have just spent my morning enjoying your tutorials and loving your course templates….

 I have been hating proposals for five years now because I put so much work and detail into them.
 Your templates have inspired me to just simplify and I love it!” -Allison Schrade

-The sooner you send the proposal, the sooner you book.
+So don’t delay!
+The sooner you send it, the sooner you’ll book it.

 Templates Save You Time!

 If you spend longer than 1-2 hours on an initial proposal, you will love this proposal template!

 When I started my floral business, I’d spend about 6-8 hours putting together an initial proposal for a wedding.
 Before a customer was even under deposit, I’d agonize over every little detail and spend days adjusting the quote, and then, when a client didn’t book with me, I felt so deflated because I’d already invested so much time!